gjanders/Splunk/README.md

 # Splunk
 Other Splunk scripts which do not fit into the SplunkAdmins application

+Limited documentation is available for the transfer splunk knowledge objects script below

 ## Purpose?
 Transfer Splunk knowledge objects from 1 search head to another without going through the deployer (except for lookup files, they cannot be created via REST API as such)